profpoochie/profpoochie/README.md

 - 👋 Hi, I’m @profpoochie
 - 👀 I’m interested in web development and microcontrollers
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development and rust

 <!---
 profpoochie/profpoochie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.